Ralph Albert Blakelock (1847–1919)

 National Academy of Design

-2 Abraham A. Davidson, Ralph Albert Blakelock (University Park, Pa.: Pennsylvania State University Press, 1996), p.
-6.
+2. Abraham A. Davidson, Ralph Albert Blakelock (University Park, PA.: Pennsylvania State University Press, 1996), 6.

-7 Janice Driesbach, foreword to The Unknown Blakelock, ed.
-Karen O. Janovy, p.
-15.
+7. Janice Driesbach, foreword to The Unknown Blakelock, ed.
+Karen O. Janovy, 15.

 VII.
 Suggested Resources

 Vincent, Glyn.
-The Unknown Night: the Madness and Genius of Ralph A. Blakelock, an American Painter.
+The Unknown Night: The Genius and Madness of R. A. Blakelock, an American Painter.
+New York: Grove Press, 2003.